Breast Reconstruction Surgery

 - Deep inferior epigastric perforator (DIEP) flap – Preserves the abdominal muscle, potentially reducing the risk of surgical complications and recovery time

-If the patient is very thin or has had prior abdominal surgery, the tissue needed for breast reconstruction may be taken from her thighs.
+If the patient is very thin or has had prior abdominal surgery, the tissue needed for breast reconstruction may be taken from the thighs.
 The two main types of thigh flap breast reconstruction are:

 - Transverse upper gracilis (TUG) flap – Uses tissue and a small portion of the gracilis muscle from the inner thigh